Meeting

 B Econ, Dip Ed, MBA, FCPA, FAICD, FGS (London)

 Tony Bellas is a company director on a number of listed and unlisted companies, and has more than 30 years of experience across the public, private, and not-for-profit sectors.
-He currently serves as a director of two ASX-listed companies: NOVONIX Ltd, a battery materials company with operations in Queensland and overseas, and State Gas Ltd, a gas exploration and development company with operations in central Queensland.
+He currently serves as a director of three ASX-listed companies: NOVONIX Ltd, a battery materials company with operations in Queensland and overseas, State Gas Ltd, a gas exploration and development company with operations in Central Queensland, and Green & Gold Minerals Ltd, a gold and rare earth minerals exploration company with operations in North Queensland.

 He has previously served as chairman of ASX-listed companies: ERM Power, Corporate Travel Management, Shine Justice and intelliHR.
 He was previously a non-executive director on the boards of Healthcare Logic Pty Ltd and Axon Graphite Pty Ltd.